Gangwon FC: Youth team

 On 13 September 2010, Gangwon FC U-12 team was established in Gangneung.
 On 2 November 2011, Gangwon FC made an agreement with Gangneung Jeil High School (under-18 team) and Jumunjin Middle School (under-15 team).

-On February 1, 2021, it was officially announced that Gangwon would be the first fully professional team to found a reserve team set to play in the semi-professional K4 League, in order to give their youth players and/or other registered members of the senior team more playing time.
+On 1 February 2021, it was officially announced that Gangwon would be the first fully professional team to found a reserve team set to play in the semi-professional K4 League, in order to give their youth players and/or other registered members of the senior team more playing time.
 The main condition for them would be to have at least seven out of eleven players in the starting formation aged 23 or younger.
-Lee Seul-gi, who had previously served as first-team coach for Gangwon, was appointed to be the manager of the new-born U23 squad.
+Lee Seul-gi, who had previously served as first-team coach for Gangwon, was appointed as the manager of the newly established U23 squad.